lisamartelly/return-of-results/README.md

 ### Detail Display and On-Page Edits using Javascript

 On the Studies and Participant pages, the app displays key details of a selected item without loading a new page.
-It also has an automatic scroll-up feature in case the detail display is loaded out of view.

-Participant Detail and Study Detail pages feature all of the relevant details about a selected item, and both include methods to update information on that page without reloading.
+Specific Study/Participant pages feature all of the relevant details about a selected item, and both include methods to update information on that page directly, without reloading.

 For studies, changing the study status triggers an automatic check for every enrolled participant to see if results can now be displayed to them (if any were withheld until a particular study status).
 As with results input, this check will notify them of their results and mark them as "notified".